 IEI.
-Interrupt Enable In (input, active High).
+Interrupt Enable In (Input, Active High).
 This signal is used with IEO to form a priority daisy chain when there is more than one interrupt-driven device.
 A High on this line indicates that no other device of higher priority is being serviced by a CPU interrupt service routine.

 IEO.
-Interrupt Enable Out (output, active High).
+Interrupt Enable Out (Output, Active High).
 IEO is High only if IEI is High and the CPU is not servicing an interrupt from this SIO.
-Thus, this signal blocks lower priority devices from interrupting while a higher priority device is being serviced by its CPU interrupt service routine.
+Thus, this signal blocks lower priority devices form interrupting while a higher priority device is being serviced by its CPU interrupt service routine.